Forbidden Games: Reception

 At the 25th Academy Awards, Forbidden Games won an out-of-competition Special Award as Best Foreign Language Film.
 In December 1952, at the 24th National Board of Review Awards it was chosen as one of that year's five top foreign films.
 At the 1952 New York Film Critics Circle Awards, it won for Best Foreign Language Film.

 In 1954, it was BAFTA's Best Film from any Source; in 1955, at the 27th Academy Awards, François Boyer was nominated for an Academy Award for Best Story; Philip Yordan won, for his work on Broken Lance.

 Decades after its release, David Ehrenstein called it "deeply touching" and wrote: "Fossey's is quite simply one of the most uncanny pieces of acting ever attempted by a youngster.
 Clément’s sensitivity doubtless accounts for much of what we see here, but the rest is clearly Fossey’s own."

+Forbidden Games has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 19 reviews, and an average rating of 8.8/10.

 Roger Ebert added the film to his Great Movies collection in 2005, writing: "Movies like Clement's "Forbidden Games" cannot work unless they are allowed to be completely simple, without guile, transparent.
 Despite the scenes I have described, it is never a tear-jerker.
 It doesn't try to create emotions, but to observe them."

 Soundtrack

-The main theme of the soundtrack is a guitar arrangement of the melody "Romance".
+The main theme of the soundtrack is a guitar arrangement of the melody "Romance," performed by Narciso Yepes.